datacarpentry/python-ecology-lesson/episodes/06-visualization-ggplot-python.md

 ---
-title: Plotting with ggplot
+title: Making Plots With ggplot
 teaching: 40
 exercises: 50
 questions:
-  - " How can I visualize my data using Python?"
+    - " How can I visualize data in Python?"
-  - " What are the functions to build plots using ggplot?"
+    - " What is 'grammar of graphics'?"
 objectives:
-    - Create a ggplot object
+    - "Create a ggplot object."
-    - Set universal plot settings
+    - "Set universal plot settings."
-    - Modify an existing ggplot object
+    - "Modify an existing ggplot object."
-    - Change the aesthetics of a plot such as colour
+    - "Change the aesthetics of a plot such as colour."
-    - Edit the axis labels
+    - "Edit the axis labels."
-    - Build complex plots using a step-by-step approach
+    - "Build complex plots using a step-by-step approach."
-    - Create scatter plots, box plots, and time series plots
+    - "Create scatter plots, box plots, and time series plots."
-    - Use the facet_wrap and facet_grid commands to create a collection of plots splitting the data by a factor variable
+    - "Use the facet_wrap and facet_grid commands to create a collection of plots splitting the data by a factor variable."
-    - Create customized plot styles to meet their needs
+    - "Create customized plot styles to meet their needs."
 ---